microservicer/flutter-pipelines/README.md

 ## Pipelines

+## Installing as a new Flutter app

+The following steps are designed if you are going to use this project as boilerplate for a new Flutter app.
+If you are intrested in using this project as a template for an existing Flutter app, skip to the [next section](#copy-files-to-existing-project).

 ### Flutter
 Get the latest dependencies by running the following command in the root of your Flutter project:

 ```bash
 flutter pub get
 ```

 ### Renaming the package name
 To rename the package name of your Flutter app, run the following command in the root of your Flutter project:
 Change the `com.example.new_package_name` to the package name you want to use.
 Change the `My New App Name` to the name you want to use for your app.

-## Setup in existing app

 ```bash
 flutter pub global activate rename
 flutter pub global run rename --bundleId com.example.new_package_name
 flutter pub global run rename --appname "My New App Name"
 ```
 Make sure that all the files in the `android/app/src/main/kotlin/com/example/` directory are moved to the new package name directory and this is added to git.

 ### Git Hooks
 We use Git hooks to enforce commit message formatting and automatically update our release notes.